 CERN day

 Miraculously, all 23 in the group arrived on time at the Science Gateway.
 After all the agonising about our left-behind passports and whether driving licences would be accepted ... they didn't do any ID check at all!
 Just gave John a box of lanyards.
 Prof Mario who works for UCL was our guide for 2.5 hrs and he did a fine job in the Centre, SPS Control room and ALICE detector.
 The Ring was operating so we could not go down or in, but only gaze from outside.
-Perhaps our biggest impression is no matter how clever the physics are, the engineers are their equal.
+Perhaps our biggest impression is no matter how clever the physicists are, the engineers are their equal.
 Their cafe is good too.

 Tram 18 took us all the way to the Old town where shady coffee & lemonade in the park was welcome.
 Cathedral of St Paul is suitably Calvinistic, this being the seat of the Reformation.